 The weekly rate will be either 90% of the employee's normal weekly earnings or the prescribed statutory rate, whichever is lower.
-The prescribed statutory rate is set by the Government each tax year and is £172.48 per week from 2 April 2023.
+The prescribed statutory rate is set by the Government each tax year (see here for the current rate).